 The organisational transformation is not a standalone activity - it is a complex endeavour of changing intention, strengthening desire and motivation and a clear explanation of the way ahead.
-The Implementation Plan depends on other deliverables and external inputs, especially from WP8 'Demo Cases' to validate proposed governance solutions, expand the network of partners, and on WP9 for the elaboration of the catalogue of services, innovation and exploitation strategies / business plan development.
+The Implementation Plan depends on other deliverables and external inputs, especially from WP8 Demo Cases for the validation of proposed governance solutions, expanding the network of partners, and on WP9 for the elaboration of the catalogue of services, innovation and exploitation strategies.
 Finally, the proposed Implementation Plan will remain on paper and will not bring the desired changes if it is not agreed upon and supported by all managers and participants of the ECHO Project.
-In this regard, the planned activities in WP1 'Project coordination and management' and WP9 'Dissemination, Exploitation and Innovation Management' are expected to make the Plan better known and to reach an agreement on its objectives and tasks within ECHO.
+In this regard, the planned activities in WP1 'Project coordination and management' and WP9 'Dissemination, Exploitation and Innovation Management' are expected to make the Plan better known and to reach an agreement on its objectives and tasks.